LazyTechGeek/Home-Assistant-Bed-Sensor/README.md

     id: '2'

 conditions:
-  # Only continue if the bed sensor is armed.
+  # Only continue if the bed sensor is armed and Nagging Mode is enabled.
   - condition: switch.is_on
     target:
+      entity_id:
-      entity_id: switch.YOUR_ARMED_SWITCH
+        - switch.YOUR_ARMED_SWITCH
+        - switch.YOUR_NAGGING_MODE_SWITCH
     options:
-      behavior: any
-      for: '00:00:00'

-  # Only continue if Nagging Mode is enabled.
-  - condition: switch.is_on
-    target:
-      entity_id: switch.YOUR_NAGGING_MODE_SWITCH
-    options:
-      behavior: any
+      behavior: all
-      for: '00:00:00'
+      for: "00:00:00"

   # Only run the automation between 08:00 and 12:00.
   - condition: time